How Eye Color Can Change

 The answer is, while most people will have the same eye color throughout their entire life, some people will notice an eye color change with age.
 Some people find their eye color to be very significant and take this information seriously, whereas other people don’t care what color their eye is, as long as they can still see.

-Contact the Michigan Eye Institute today to learn more about eye color and keeping your eyes in top shape.
+Contact Michigan Eye Institute today if you notice a change in eye color or to learn more about keeping your eyes healthy!Book an appointment